Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 Accessibility

-All three modes are wheelchair- and ECV-accessible.
-The monorail has dedicated boarding ramps at every station, including elevator access at the Polynesian station.
-The boat dock (when open) is step-free with crew-assisted boarding.
-The walking path through Grand Floridian is paved end-to-end with no stairs and a smooth pivoting bridge crossing.
-For the most predictable accessible option during the boat dock closure, monorail outbound and either monorail or walking back is the easiest combination.
+All three modes are usable, though they differ in effort.
+The monorail is wheelchair- and ECV-accessible, with dedicated boarding ramps at every station, including elevator access at the Polynesian station.
+The boat dock is step-free with crew-assisted boarding.
+The walk via Grand Floridian is flat and fully paved, but at ~1.4 miles it's a long roll for manual chairs or tired legs.
+For the most predictable accessible option, take the monorail outbound and either the monorail or the boat back.

 Frequently Asked Questions